Why is Gold valuable?

 Gold has worked since the time of Alexander the Great.
 If anything has lasted over two thousand years, I don't think it's because of prejudice or a false theory.

-It is mainly the combination of scarcity and indestructibility that makes people have such high confidence in gold.
-Apart from that, its beauty ensures that the precious metal has become a symbol of power and wealth represented in almost every culture.
+Above all, the combination of scarcity and indestructibility ensures that people have such high confidence in gold.
+Apart from this, its beauty ensures that the precious metal has become a symbol of power and wealth in almost every culture.

 Gold is rare, unlike many other metals.
 Currently, the total gold supply is over 200,000 tons.
 Gold is extremely difficult to find and mine.
 It takes an extreme amount of resources to mine gold.